Thank you for reading our post, please rate this article at the end.

 A sleeping pad provides a barrier between you and the cold ground when sleeping in the wild and offers the necessary insulation.
 It will also protect you from rocks or hard ground that can hurt your back or make your sleeping area uncomfortable.

-If you are a backpacker on a budget and want something that will last a long time, invest in a closed-cell foam sleeping pad.
+If you are a budget backpacker and want something that will last a long time, invest in a closed-cell foam sleeping pad.
 But if you have more space and are willing to pay more, an inflatable insulated cushion will provide the best comfort.

 3. Sleeping Bag